WHITEPAPER

 People don’t buy AI, they buy solutions

+AI adoption is moving fast, but the AI experience is still evolving.
 To get products to market fast, many companies simply put a prompt on the page and focus on delivering the backend technology to enable AI to leverage existing data.

 It’s crucial to also deliver the capabilities users need